Z

 What curriculum do international schools in Lusaka follow?

-Schools offer four main curricula: American (AISL — AP exams), International Baccalaureate (LICS — IB Diploma), British (Rhodes Park, Baobab — IGCSE/A-Levels), and French (Lycée Français — Baccalauréat).
+Schools offer four main curricula: American (AISL — AP exams, accredited by MSA), Cambridge/IB (LICS — both IGCSE and IB Diploma), British Cambridge (Rhodes Park, Baobab — IGCSE/A-Levels), and French (Lycée Français — Baccalauréat).
 The British IGCSE system is most common in Zambia.
-IB Diploma is recognized globally for university admissions.
+The IB Diploma at LICS is recognized globally for university admissions.

 Can Zambian children attend international schools?

-Yes, international schools accept both expatriate and Zambian students.
-Some schools reserve a percentage of places for Zambian nationals.
-Financial assistance and scholarships are available at some schools — inquire directly.
-Many middle-class Zambian families choose international schools for the smaller class sizes and broader curriculum.
+Yes, international schools in Lusaka accept both expatriate and Zambian students.
+Rhodes Park and Heritage have significant Zambian enrollment.
+Some schools offer need-based financial assistance — inquire directly with admissions.
+Many Zambian families choose international schools for smaller class sizes (15-25 students vs 40+ in government schools) and broader curriculum options.

 When should I apply to international schools in Lusaka?

-Apply 6–12 months in advance for the best chance of admission, especially at popular schools like AISL and LICS.
-The academic year starts in August/September for most international schools (unlike January for Zambian schools).
-Waiting lists are common for lower grades.
-Applications typically require academic records, references, and an assessment.
+Apply 6–12 months in advance for the best chance of admission, especially at AISL and LICS where waiting lists are common for lower grades.
+The academic year starts in August/September (unlike January for Zambian government schools).
+Applications typically require previous academic records, references, and an assessment or interview.
+LICS requires a $1,000 holding deposit to secure a place.